Cost of living · Jersey City, New Jersey · 2026

 How much does housing cost in Jersey City?

 A 2-bedroom apartment in Jersey City costs approximately $2,763 per month based on HUD Fair Market Rent data.
-Housing makes up about 28% of the total monthly budget.
+At about 55% of the monthly needs budget, housing is the largest cost category here.

 Is Jersey City more expensive than the national average?